COVID19 – restarting gliding information

-The COVID19 pandemic has resulted in restrictions and associated challenges.
+The response to the COVID19 pandemic has led to a Govt ‘roadmap’ to recovery.
 This webpage aims to collate and link to the relevant published detail as it becomes available.

 As described in the Govt information below, please note that the Devolved Administrations have individual responsibility for public health guidance in Northern Ireland, Scotland and Wales.
 It is important to ensure that gliding clubs and those participating in gliding throughout the UK follow the relevant public health guidance.

 Government COVID-19 information and associated guidance for gliding

 BGA guidance follows relevant Government COVID19 guidance.

 Gliding including dual flying may take place under step 2 legislation.
 So introductory flights and trial lessons are possible with care.

 From the 17th May, ‘the outdoor economy can reopen’ under English step 3 restrictions.
 So introductory flights and trial lessons are likely to be of more interest.
 Under step 3 legislation, clubs should continue to follow the required precautions.